Gently weaning your breastfed baby

 Partial weaning

 Partial weaning is an alternative that allows your baby to still receive breast milk while completing their feed with something else.
-You may start limiting the frequency of breastfeedings when you go back to work or if there are constraints on your time each day.
+Partial weaning is perfect for those going back to work or school.
+You may start limiting the frequency of feedings at the breast and feed on your available time each day.
 Partial weaning allows you to breastfeed when you are available.
-If your baby is less than 12 months old, you should discuss an appropriate baby formula with your doctor or with a public health nurse.
+If your baby is less than 12 months old, you should discuss an appropriate commercial milk formula with your health care provider.

 Abrupt weaning

 This type of weaning puts an immediate stop to breastfeeding.
 It can be brought on by you or by your baby.
-If you wean abruptly, you have to avoid engorgement and other complications by using a breast pump or by manually expressing your breast milk to prevent plugged ducts.
-Applying a cold compress can help with engorgement.
+If you wean abruptly, you want to avoid the discomfort of engorgement and other complications by using a breast pump or by manually expressing your breast milk to prevent plugged ducts.
+Applying a cold compress or cold cabbage leaves in the bra can help relieve engorgement.

 Abrupt weaning is the least recommended method of weaning since it offers no time for adjustment either for you or your baby.